hermannordaunet/stacc-power/README.md

 ## Data

 In the data folder I kept the two json files that you already provided, but I added some files and changed one of the files:
 - spot.json # all the spotprices in norway in the same time range we had consumption data from.
+Downloaded from [Strømpris.no](https://www.strompris.no/spotpriser)
 - weather.json # weather data from the same time range as we had for the consumption data.
+Downloaded from [Open-Meteo](https://open-meteo.com/en/docs)

 - providers.json # I changed the names and the prices with some known providers and some prices I found online.
-We have created two different datasets that you can either read/copy directly from the folder.
-One is for the power consumption the last 500 hours for one household, the second is the prices and price models of some made up power providers.
-They are located in the `data` folder in this repository

-The data is also available through an API.
-So if you for example go to `https://future-of-fintech-v2023.vercel.app/api/providers` you will get the same data.

-Endpoints:
+## Endpoints:

+This is were I used most of my knowledge to create good endpoint so that the data we got provided could be used to create more explainable data to the user.

+# Data
+First I wanted to create some base points to get all the data I have collected, and I also kept the two that were already implemented:

+/api/weather
+/api/spot

+# Consumption

+Then I wanted to create endpoint were the frontend developer can get the consumption data sliced into more usable sizes:

+/api/consumption/hour
+/api/consumption/day
+/api/consumption/week
+/api/consumption/month
+/api/consumption/year
+/api/consumption/range
+api/consumption/total

+All these endpoint (except range) should end with /YYYY-MM-DDTHH.
+For example

+/api/consumption/hour/2023-01-02T15

+All these endpoints returns the filteredData, totalConsumption and the query used to get the data.
+For the range endpoint the query needs to be:

+/api/consumption/range/YYYY-MM-DDTHH/YYYY-MM-DDTHH

 `https://future-of-fintech-v2023.vercel.app/api/providers`, `https://future-of-fintech-v2023.vercel.app/api/consumption`